Deep4GB/Resume-NLP-Parser/README.md

 2. Set up the necessary Python environment with required libraries.
 You can use `pip` to install the required dependencies listed in `requirements.txt`.

-3. Start the web-based user interface by running the provided Python script.
+ 3. streamlit run app.py in terminal

-4. Upload resumes or input text data for analysis.
+4. Upload resumes

 5. Use the provided search and filtering functionalities to explore the parsed data.